Functional L-Optimality Subsampling for Massive Data

-In this paper, first, we estimate the coefficient functions using the subsampling data, and derive the asymptotic distribution of the general subsampling estimator.
-Then, we get the optimal subsampling probabilities based on the asymptotic integrated mean squared errors (IMSE) and the proposed functional L-optimality criterion.
-Lastly, we obtain the optimal subsampling estimator based on the optimal subdata drawn according to the optimal probability calculated above.
+In this paper, we first estimate the functional coefficient using the subsampling data, and derive the asymptotic distribution of the general subsampling estimator.
+Then, we obtain the optimal subsampling probabilities by minimizing the asymptotic integrated mean squared errors (IMSE) and propose the functional L-optimality criterion.
+Lastly, we attain the optimal subsampling estimator based on the optimal subdata drawn according to the optimal probability calculated above.
 Our proposed method is called the functional L-optimality subsampling (FLoS) method in this article.
 We extend the FLoS method to the functional generalized linear model which has a discrete or categorical response variable and a functional predictor.
 Moreover, we establish the asymptotic results of the FLoS estimators for the functional linear model and functional generalized linear model.
 In addition, an R package \texttt{SubsamplingFunPredictors} has been developed for implementing the FLoS method.